 When you find yourself engaging in negative self-talk, refer to your HIGH5 strengths assessment results.
 Remind yourself of your top strengths and the positive qualities they represent.
 Use this as a starting point to reframe negative thoughts into more positive, strength-based affirmations.

-Enjoy the activities that you are passionate about, as this will help you explore your strengths.
-It can help you realize that you are good at certain tasks and you have unique skills.
+Changing your self-concept requires a transformation of thought, which can be daunting to some.
+However, there are multiple methods you can use to identify the root causes of your negative self-talk, address them, and turn your self-concept into a more positive outlook.
+One way to improve your self-concept is to take intentional time to enjoy the activities that you are passionate about.
+This will help you explore your preferences and take pride in your strengths.
+It can help you connect with others who can affirm that you are good at certain tasks and you have unique skills.
 Also, find and address any of your limiting beliefs.
 These notions are fueling your self-doubt, negativity, and distorted self-image.
 Comparing yourself to others is a common root of limiting beliefs.
-Realize that there are virtually no benefits to such comparisons.
+Such comparisons. only force you to dwell on your imperfections rather than realize your positive qualities and encourage self-development.

-You can use an objective and accurate test, such as the HIGH5 Strengths Assessment, to do the work for you.
+If you regularly think negative things about yourself, reverse that self-talk into positive self-reflection.
+Whenever you feel the need to criticize yourself, turn this into an opportunity to reflect upon your strengths.
+Learning about your strengths can also help you set goals and view yourself in a more accurate manner.
+Identifying your strengths on your own can be difficult.
+If you are having trouble, use an objective test, such as the HIGH5 strengths assessment, to do the work for you.
 After taking this test, you will gain a clear insight into your abilities and strengths.
-Thus, you can no longer deny your positive qualities.
-Use the strengths that the test provides you with as replacements for your negative self-talk (reaffirm your strengths instead of repeating your weaknesses).
-Soon, your negative thoughts will be replaced by a more accurate and positive outlook on yourself.
+A verified inventory of your unique strengths will help you no longer deny your positive qualities.
+When you catch yourself back in your negative self-talk, reaffirm your strengths instead of repeating your weaknesses.
+Soon your negative thoughts will be replaced by a more accurate and helpful outlook on yourself.

 Pro Tip From HIGH5